oliviergimenez/my_website/content/blog/image-classif/index.md

 df <- df[shuffle, ]
 ```

 Sounds great.
-We have everything we need to start training our convolutional neural network model.
+We have everything we need to start training a convolutional neural network model.

 # Convolutional neural network (CNN)

-Build our training and testing datasets using a 80/20 split.
+Let's build our training and testing datasets using a 80/20 split.

 ```r
 set.seed(2022)